faliwar/open-pedigree-xml/README.md

 This repository is a modified fork of the original Open Pedigree project.
 Key changes and improvements include:

+*   **Platform Integrations:** Configured for deployment into Google Apps Script and uses Google Drive for data storage.
 *   **XML Support:** Implementation of XML import and export functionality.
 *   **Export to Clipboard:** Added feature to quickly export pedigree data to the clipboard.
 *   **Visual & Styling Improvements:** Several styling corrections, including a white background for better visibility and exporting.
 *   **Demographics Handling:** Improved handling of date of birth and calculation of current age.
 *   **Optimized Docker Build:** The Dockerfile has been updated to run a lightweight, optimized production build using `serve`.

 ## Getting started